zenml-io/zenml/docs/book/developer-guide/materializer.md

 ```

 The above basically means that ZenML does not know how to persist the object of type `MyObj` between steps (how could
 it?
 We just created this!).
 Therefore, we can have to create our own materializer.
-TO do this you can simply extend the
+To do this you can simply extend the
 `BaseMaterializer` by sub-classing it.